Liposuction Surgery Cost and Procedure Guide

 If the patient's goal is to lose weight, they may be a much better candidate for true weight loss surgery like gastric band surgery rather than liposuction.

 Yes, liposuction is frequently combined with other procedures.
-Other surgeries, especially those that removing excess skin are excellent additions to liposuction.
+Other surgeries, especially those that involve removing excess skin, are excellent additions to liposuction.

 It is good to keep in mind that adding another procedure will increase the liposuction cost.
-However, combination procedures often provide excellent results because of the fat removal and skin tightening benefits that are combined.
+However, combination procedures often provide excellent early cosmetic results as they address the skin excess that can sometimes be left by liposuction.

 Commonly, liposuction is combined with:

 Fat transfer procedures like fat transfer breast enlargement or cheek enhancement also use liposuction to harvest the fat that is then transferred to areas lacking volume.